wolfmanjm/kivy-smoothie-host/README.md

 The move to origin and home buttons do as you would expect.
 The ```=0``` button sets the WCS of the selected axis to 0.
-The spindle button will toggle the spindle switch on and off (if one is defined)
+The spindle button will toggle the spindle switch on and off (if one is defined) The ```=1/2``` button will move the currently selected axis to half the current WCS. (ie if WCS is set to 0,0 at front left and spnidle is at right edge it would move to the middle in X)

 # Screen shots
 ![Extruder Screen](screen1.png)